Artificial Intelligence Governance for New Zealand Technology Companies

-Your AI product works.
-But the government agency evaluating your tender wants governance documentation.
-The enterprise prospect needs Privacy Act assurance before signing.
+Your artificial intelligence product works.
+But the government agency evaluating your tender wants governance documentation aligned to the Public Service AI Framework.
+The enterprise prospect needs Privacy Act 2020 assurance before signing.
 The EU distributor requires AI Act compliance evidence.
-Governance is the gap between a good product and a signed contract.
+The FMA-regulated client demands governance that satisfies their own conduct obligations.

 Three deals you are losing right now